Olga Moreno

 Olga Moreno Peral, also known as Chola, is a Spanish football defender, currently playing for CE Sant Gabriel in the Spanish First Division.
 She previously played for FC Barcelona, Levante UD, CE Sabadell and RCD Espanyol, winning the championship with the latter in 2006.
 With Levante she played the UEFA Women's Cup.

-She was a member of the Spain women's national football team.
+She was a member of the Spain women's national football team..
+Her international debut came in a Euro qualifying match with the Netherlands on 12 December 1999 (and scored one goal), in Córdoba.